Domestic violence is on the rise: Know your rights

 - Each jurisdiction has a variety of different approaches and provisions.

-- These scopes are similar along matters such as the types of conduct that make up domestic violence and when a protection order is made.
+- These scopes are similar along matters such as the types of conduct that make up domestic violence and when a protection order is made with the help of an expert protective order attorney.

 - Domestic violence victims have consistent rights across the country.
 It’s possible to get temporary injunctions for emergency situations.
 You don’t need to appear before a court for those.